jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 And much worse, nine out of every ten people with a substance use disorder in the past year did not receive any treatment.

+Overall, well over half of individuals with any mental illness do not receive the care they need.

 Furthermore, the surgeon general’s report on mental health has noted that the mental health care needs of our minority racial/ethnic groups remain largely unmet.
 For example, African American & Hispanic Americans receive mental health services at about half the rate of whites[^fn_surgeongeneral].

+rural statement

 Given the costs of ......

 ___

 There are many reasons that the capacity of our mental healthcare system isn’t sufficient to meet our needs.

+Access
+Availability
+Affordability
+Acceptability

 Access is one of the biggest.
 Consider the 52 million people diagnosed with mental illness in any year and compare that to the approximately 100 thousand licensed psychologists (or 500 K licensed therapists if you consider therapists from other disciplines like counseling and social work and related areas).